xcart/xcart-docs/_pages/devs_en/basics/flexy_guide.md

 ### Including templates and widgets

-If you want to include another template into your one, you can do it as follows:
+If you want to include another template into a template of yours, you can do it as follows:

 ```php
 <widget template="path/to/template.tpl" />